 Being a beginner is fun

-You may not know what it means to smoke a light or a strong cigar.
-What you want to do is avoid having the impression that you are not tasting anything, or that you are having too much buzz.
+You may not know what it means to your body to smoke a light or a strong cigar.
+What you want to do is have a cigar that does stimulate, but not overstimulate, your sensitive buds and you don’t want to have too much buzz.
 Nicotine is a component of premium cigars which, however, should not be consumed just because of nicotine.
 If you are a cigarette smoker, try to make the distinction between what you are looking for in a cigarette and what you are looking for in a cigar.
 Cigars are not a substitute of any other tobacco product, they are there to give you pleasure in their own way.
-Such pleasure has less to do with nicotine reward, much more with many sensory perceptions that natural cigars can offer you, you might even forget about their nicotine content.
+Such pleasure can have less to do with nicotine reward, much more with many sensory perceptions that natural cigars can offer you.
+You might even forget about their nicotine content.

-If you are a woman and feel comfortable with a 60+ ring gauge, go ahead and do as you please.
+If you are a woman and feel comfortable with a 60+ ring gauge, great.
 When planning to light a cigar while being busy doing something else or talking, definitely a larger ring gauge cigar might be easier.
-If you can’t focus on the cigar, you’d best not choose a lonsdale.
-Such format can deliver sensory ecstasy but is somewhat more demanding in terms of attention.
-In fact, in a narrow gauge cigar, the smoke travels at higher speed and the combustion temperature rises.
+Cigars with a narrow gauge can deliver sensory ecstasy but are in general somewhat more demanding in terms of attention.
+In fact, their smoke travels at higher speed and the combustion temperature rises faster.
 If you are not careful, certain organoleptic properties will be lost.

 If you don’t know what to choose, start with a robusto (48-50 ring gauge) and experiment from there.

 Once you have set your budget, what counts is what you want to get out of a cigar.
 Do you want the best experience, or do you want to buy as many as you can at the lowest price?
-The latter might not be an indicator of a good start into such a rewarding hobby.
-Try to find the right balance between what you want to experience today and what you believe you could learn to appreciate more of the premium cigars.
-Every experience adds to your cultural baggage and this is what drives you to discover more and better every time.
+Or can you cope with maybe smoking a little less frequently and have great pleasure from each of your cigars?
+Also, try to find the right balance between what you want to experience today and what you believe you could learn to appreciate even more of premium cigars tomorrow.
+If I don’t know about champagnes, there is maybe little satisfaction in giving me a vintage Dom Perignon, but there may be with a lot of other great and less expensive champagnes that I can discover in the meantime, so I’ll be able to compare with and appreciate a Dom Perignon in a while.
+Every experience adds to our cultural background and this is what invites us to discover more and better every time.

 Wrapper and other leaves

 Scientifically, it’s not possible to predict the sensory experience of a cigar based on the sensory descriptors of each individual leaf.
-Some master blenders teach us how a specific leaf tastes in a specific blend.
-However, in real life, you are not very likely to consistently find the same sensations based on certain leaves in a cigar, because every cigar – of a different brand or line, although containing that particular leaf – is part of a very different blend of leaves interacting with each other.
-If it was that easy to predict your liking just based on the wrapper leaf, we could do without master blenders.
-But we won’t, it’s a too important role.
-Simply put, a cigar is more than the sum of the leaves that compose it.
-This is due to the terroir, the different farming, processing and manufacturing processes of the tobacco leaves.
+Master blenders work extremely hard to create harmony based on the tobacco they blend and in order to continue to provide production consistency.
+Cigars.
+When we learn from them how a specific leaf tastes in a specific blend, we are only talking about that blend.
+In no way it’s possible to say “I loved that wrapper type, so I will love all cigars with that wrapper type”.
+In fact, in real life, you are not very likely to consistently find the same sensations based on certain leaves in a cigar.
+Every brand or line, although containing that particular leaf, is made of a different blend of leaves interacting with each other.
+If it was that easy to predict your liking just based on the wrapper leaf, we could do without master blenders and buy our cigars “à la carte”, just like we do with the features of a washing machine.
+But we won’t, a cigar is more than the sum of the leaves that compose it.
+This is due to different factors, among which the farming and manufacturing processes of the tobacco leaves.

-The color of the wrapper depends mainly on the tobacco, on the plant priming, on the fermentation time.
-Until the 60’s, Cuban cigar boxes used to be classified based on wrapper color.
-Such indication on the boxes corresponded to a certain level of nicotine strength.
-This is no longer the case> Today, there is no way can you predict the nicotine strength of a cigar just based on its wrapper color.
+The color of the wrapper depends mainly on the tobacco varietal, on the plant priming, on the tobacco curing and fermentation.
+Today, there is no way can you predict the nicotine strength of a cigar just based on its wrapper color.
 You can have very strong Connecticut shade wrapped cigars and very mild maduro wrapped cigars.